-When the autumn weather sets in and temperatures start to drop in areas if Northern Oregon, like Happy Valley, you may be inclined to stop watering your lawn abruptly.
+When the autumn weather sets in and temperatures start to drop in areas if Northern Oregon, like Gresham, you may be inclined to stop watering your lawn abruptly.
 It is an easy misunderstanding to believe watering your lawn is just a summer task.
 During the summer, consistent water helps you maintain a lush, green, and healthy lawn in the hotter months of the year.

 Why You Should Change Your Approach to Watering Your Lawn in the Fall

 Once cooler weather starts to set in and the leaves start to fall, your approach to watering your lawn has to adjust to make accommodations for these changes.
 In regions with four distinct seasons, the fall is a critical period of growth for cool season grasses.
 The temperature drop, shorter days, and slower grass growth allow the lawn optimal daylight hours to soak in sunlight and moisture without the heat of the summer.

 Keeping your lawn hydrated during this time is necessary for the roots to get their essential nutrients, before going into winter dormancy.

 How the Cold Temperatures Affect the Ground & Root System of Your Lawn

 Did you know that winter creates drought-like conditions for your lawn?
 The cold temperatures that freeze the ground also freeze your lawn's root system.
 This deprives your roots and lawn of the hydration it craves to maintain its health.
 Watering up until the freeze will help your roots get as much hydration as possible to last through the winter.

 Guidelines for Proper Watering in Gresham, Happy Valley, Troutdale, and other areas in Northern OR